Evaluation of City of Culture Transforming Leadership Programme

 The evaluation follows the key phases of work from recruitment, through delivery, to impact as the programme develops.
 The programme supports a development cohort of fifteen, whose journey as cultural change agents will be tracked during delivery, at the end of the project, and in 2024 (again, aligned with the City of Culture Legacy impact assessment).
 We are also exploring the journeys of a sample of applicants who were not selected for the main programme, but who have been given support to deliver a focused cultural change project.

 Societal impact: the programme will contribute to the legacy of Coventry UK City of Culture 2021 by creating a minimum of fifteen cultural change agents who are empowered to shape their own future and that of the cultural sector.

 Academic impact: the formative evaluation approach will learn alongside programme development, and contribute to deeper understanding of cultural leadership and diversity in both leadership and programme recruitment approaches.

-The evaluation will produce a report for funders on achievements against objectives, and the impacts of the programme on participants, stakeholders and learning about leadership.
+The evaluation produced reports for funders on achievements against objectives, and the impacts of the programme on participants, stakeholders and learning about leadership.